pierre-rouleau/pel/README.rst

 The reason for PEL
 ------------------

-PEL attempts to make Emacs easy to use for new users by providing already made configuration that is controlled by Emacs customization system, as opposed to writing lots of Emacs Lisp code.
+PEL attempts to make Emacs easier for new users by providing already made configuration that is controlled by Emacs customization system.
+It reduces the need for writing Emacs Lisp configuration code for the packages it supports.

 Emacs supports a number of great packages.
 Some are easy to install, others require more knowledge, knowledge that is often not readily available to new